speech-denoising/id-segan/speech_enhancement_demo/README.md

 python "speech_enhancement_demo/speech_enhancement_demo.py" -at segan -m "D:/DSEGAN-2/SEGAN-97000.meta" -i "data/noisy_signal.wav" -o "data/clean_signal_segan.wav"
 `

+> **NOTE**: Before running the demo, it is necessary to create a "data" folder inside the directory "id-segan" and and put there audio file, which needs to be cleared of noise.

 ## Arguments description

 | key         |type |description | required |